dmstr/yii2-filefly-module/README.md

 - input validation of file and folder names !
 Missing in native Angular-Filemanager
 - reverse permission set/update/delete in case of filesystem errors (i.e. exists, not found)
+- update move modal like delete modal, refresh location on cancel modal dialog
+	- error on partial move in case of some permission denies in subdirectories

 Probs:
 ------